Mohammad5588/cipheredlist/README.md

 # cipheredlist
 # give a jumbled matrix as a input with special chars
-# code filters out special chars and gives output
+# code filters out special chars and gives appropriate output